Zacks Investment Research Lowers Indivior (OTCMKTS:INVVY) to Hold

-Zacks Investment Research cut shares of Indivior (OTCMKTS:INVVY) from a buy rating to a hold rating in a research note issued to investors on Thursday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of Indivior (OTCMKTS:INVVY) from a buy rating to a hold rating in a research report sent to investors on Wednesday morning, Zacks.com reports.
+Zacks Investment Research currently has $16.00 price objective on the stock.

 According to Zacks, “Indivior PLC operates as a specialty pharmaceutical company.
 It is engaged in discovering and developing medications and treatment for alcohol addiction, opioid overdose, cocaine intoxication and co-occurring conditions, such as schizophrenia.
 The Company markets and promotes SUBOXONE (buprenorphine and naloxone) Sublingual Film, SUBOXONE (buprenorphine and naloxone) Sublingual Tablet, and SUBUTEX (buprenorphine) Sublingual Tablet, each buprenorphine-based treatment for opioid.
 Indivior PLC is based in United States. “